carl24k/fight-churn/readme_files/errata.md

 ### **In Chapter 2, pages 42-43, sidebar Code for fighting churn with data:**

-*If you are using the code from github after September 2021, or the fightchurn pip package, the paths have changed from those described in the first printing.*
+*If you are using the code from github after September 2023, or the fightchurn pip package after version 1.1, the paths have changed from those described in the first printing.*

 In the first numbered list in the sidebar it should now read:

-	2. Create a database schema with `fightchurn/datagen/churndb.py`.
+	2. Create a database schema with `fightchurn/churnsim/churndb.py`.
- 	3. Generate simulation data and save it into the Postgres schema with `fightchurn/datagen/churnsim.py`.
+ 	3. Generate simulation data and save it into the Postgres schema with `fightchurn/churnsim/churnsim.py`.

 In the command line example after the third paragraph it should now read: